-The site is identified as requiring active commercial frontages. provided in the locations illustrated in The proposal seeks to deliver a mixed-use development with ground level activation.
-This is shown in the urban design study and ground floor typical floor plan enclosed which is consistent with the aims of the Strategy.
+The site is identified as requiring active commercial frontages. provided in the locations illustrated in The proposal seeks to deliver a mixed-use development with ground level activation as well as commercial space within the podium levels.
+This is shown in the urban design study and edge setback to Parramatta Road to ground floor typical floor plan enclosed which is consistent with